 Bringing the array of digital (and analog) learning and training options into a coherent ecosystem takes strategy and planning, though.
-Without that, an organization may have a broad variety of courses, references, job aids, and other tools to offer their learners — but they will lack a coherent training strategy with measurable goals, and this gaping hole will impact their training outcomes.
+Without that, an organization may have a broad variety of courses, references, performance support (as job aids), and other tools to offer their learners — but they will lack a coherent training strategy with measurable goals, and this gaping hole will impact their training outcomes.
 Poorly.

 Components of an eLearning ecosystem

 A coherent eLearning ecosystem starts with learning and performance goals and encompasses training materials, resources and support materials, and libraries of content.
 The ecosystem also includes technologies for delivering and using these resources, as well as a thoughtfully defined mechanism for measuring progress and evaluating the effectiveness of training efforts.

 The term “eLearning” has, for many years, been used broadly to refer to any and all kinds of digital training.
 But, as the number and variety of online training options has mushroomed, that term’s usage has narrowed.
 Now, many industry professionals mean SCORM courses when they talk about eLearning courses.

 These courses include text content along with pictures or graphics; they might also use embedded videos and interactive activities or knowledge checks, quizzes, and perhaps a “final exam.”
 An eLearning module might also include one or more quizzes and a final “exam” to measure learners’ ability to correctly remember what they have just covered in the module.

 Most eLearning modules are designed to be accessed using an LMS.
 These modules usually conform to the SCORM standard for shareable eLearning content, which enables them to work with any SCORM-compliant LMS platform.

 These courses are an ideal way to deliver training when training administrators or learners’ managers need to verify completion — compliance or safety training, for example.